davidul/tour-of-go/readme.md

 x := 10
 ```

-## 02-Arrays
+# 02-Arrays
-Arrays have fixed length.
+- Arrays have fixed length.
+- Arrays are indexed from 0.
+- Array has single type.
+- Length is part of the type.

 Declare array of ints of size 2.
-Arrays are indexed from 0.
 ```go
 var x [2]int
 ```